junglesta/wherenodoctor/_posts/2016-01-01-additional-informations.md

 In addition to alcohol and tobacco, many people in different parts of the world are using drugs that may be illegal.
 These vary from place to place, and include marijuana (weed, pot, grass, sin semilla, mota, hashish, ganja), opium (heroin, morphine, smack), methamphetamine (speed) and cocaine (crack, snow, rock).

 An increasing problem among poor children in cities is the sniffing of chemicals, especially glue, but sometimes paint thinner, shoe polish, gasoline, and cleaning fluid.
-Also, some people misuse medicines—especially certain strong painkillers, stimulants, and ‘appetite control’ drugs.
+Also, some people misuse medicines, especially certain strong painkillers, stimulants, and ‘appetite control’ drugs.

 Drugs can be swallowed, injected, smoked, chewed, or sniffed.
 Different drugs create different effects on the body and mind.
 Cocaine or kolanuts may make a person feel energetic and happy, but some time later he will feel tired, irritable, and depressed.